One of my favorite shows as a child, Bewitched

 The woman bumped into me and the first thing I noticed was the five-pointed pentagram on her necklace.
-I was in Salem, Massachusetts, home of the famous witch trials, and now I was face to face with a possible witch.
+I was in Salem, Massachusetts, home of the famous witch trials, and now I was face to face with an interesting person.

-As we each went our own way, I walked side streets to the Witch Trials Memorial and passed shops offering séances, psychic readings, tarot cards and ghost tours.
+As we each went our own way, I walked different streets to the Witch Trials Memorial and passed shops offering séances, psychic readings, tarot cards and ghost tours.

 Although the weather was a bit cold and drizzling, I soon smelled the wonderful aroma of freshly baked bread and my nose led me into A & J King bakery on Hawthorne Street.
-Somewhat relieved to find a bakery offering delicious-looking treats, I bought a piece of caramel bourbon bread pudding and noted the olive bread baguette and slices of carrot cake filled with mascarpone cheese.
+I found a bakery offering delicious-looking treats, I bought a piece of caramel bourbon bread pudding and noted the olive bread baguette and slices of carrot cake filled with mascarpone cheese.
 The sweets were a delight – not knowing what laid ahead in this town known for witches.

 A fun statue of Elizabeth Montgomery from Bewitched sits near Lappin Park.
 Having grown up watching the show, I thought she looked every bit as kind as I thought her to be, twitching nose and all.

-Sure enough, I peeked inside Seed Stitch Yarn shop with women gathered around a table knitting and talking, and found time to taste locally made Richardson’s ice cream in Maria’s Sweet Something’s.
+Sure enough, I peeked inside Seed Stitch Yarn shop with women gathered around a table knitting and talking.
+I found time to taste locally made Richardson’s ice cream in Maria’s Sweet Something’s.
 The annual poetry contest with poets reciting their works was underway close by in Derby Square, where people casually gathered to share a reading and a few laughs.

 After exploring the progressive downtown area, I met family at Finz’s Seafood restaurant on Pickering Wharf, where we dined on fresh oysters and potent Bloody Marys.